 This mesmerising installation brings the experience of the Northern Lights to cities the world over.
 Time slows down as eyes look up.
 An aurora, here and now, in our latitudes?

 In all of his work, BOREALIS designer Dan Acher uses the city as a playground to create a sense of belonging and community.
-His city-wide installations create spaces where strangers come together and connect.
-The Northern and Southern Lights have long inspired awe and astonishment; by recreating their majesty in urban skies, Dan allows city-dwellers to share emotions beyond their differences of origin, race, religion, status, age, gender identity, sexual orientation.
+His installations create spaces where strangers come together and connect.
+The Northern and Southern Lights have long inspired awe and astonishment ; by recreating their majesty in urban skies, Dan allows city-dwellers to share emotions beyond their differences of origin, race, religion, status, age, gender identity, sexual orientation...

 Climate is rapidly changing due to excessive human activity.
-New and unusual natural phenomena are occurring around the world.
+New and unusual natural phenomena are occurring all around us.
 Will we start witnessing auroras appearing in cities around the world, far from the poles they currently inhabit?
 Or will controlling our environment become the new normal?
-Will we be able to artificially recreate all that we seek from nature – both aesthetically, emotionally and in terms of resources?
+Will we be able to artificially recreate all that we seek and need from nature – aesthetically, emotionally and in terms of natural resources?

 BOREALIS is as much a work of art as it is a technological performance.
 High-power laser beams travel through particle clouds to create the illusion.
 Variations in movement, colour, and density, together with changing weather conditions, give infinite variations.
 A unique aurora is created each time.

 BOREALIS has toured in Australia (Sydney, Adelaide, Perth), London, Switzerland and Japan.
-OXSA's musical composition supports this monumental piece, premiered over the Rolex Learning Centre at the Swiss Federal Institute of Technology to mark the opening of the new ArtLab building in November 2016.
+OXSA's musical composition supports the installation, premiered over the Rolex Learning Centre at the Swiss Federal Institute of Technology to mark the opening of the new ArtLab building in November 2016.

 GLOW Festival, Surfers Paradise, Australia, August 2019

 Perth Winter Fest, Australia, June 2019